dremnik/software-design-notes/testing.md

 Systematic Testing
 ------------------

+> Getting the easy cases right is seductive; hard cases must be tested too.
+> Automated, systematic testing is the best way to avoid this trap.

 **Test incrementally**
 * Testing should happen alongside program construction.
 If you try to test large program at once, it will likely have more complexity than you can handle.